itskingori/sanaa/docs/index.md

 ## Development

-Below instructions are only necessary if you intend to work on the source code.
+Below instructions are only necessary if you intend to work on the source code (find [contributing guidelines][contributing] here).
 For normal usage the above instructions should do.

 ### Building